DanHefrman/test/Resource-Hub-Mark_II/assets/0-DOJO/widgets-master/docs/V7-Migration-Guide.md

 -   `title?: DNode;`
     -   Title is now specified in the child function and not passed as a property.
 -   `modal?: boolean;`
-    -   The modal property is now only valid when role="dialog"
+    -   The modal property is now only valid when role=“dialog”

 ##### Removed properties